Disclaimer

 What is the Life Expectancy of a Great Dane?

-Great Danes are oftentimes referred to as “gentle giants”.
+Great Danes are frequently referred to as “gentle giants.”
 This is because they are huge dogs, but their temperament is very gentle and loving.

 In the 1800s, when Great Danes were in fashion, they were a prized pet for the wealthy and royals.
 However, one sad fact is that the lifespan of a Great Dane is relatively short compared to other dog breeds.
 We’ll take a look at why a little later in this article.

-The Great Dane has a lifespan from 8-10 years on average.
-One reason why their lifespan is short is that they suffer from health problems such as Cancer, Gastric Dilation (Bloat) and heart disease.
+The Great Dane has a lifespan of 8-10 years on average.
+One reason why their lifespan is short is that they suffer from health problems such as Cancer, Gastric Dilation (Bloat), and heart disease.
 Take your dog to the vet for regular health checks, and check it eats and digests its food properly.

 Why is a Great Dane’s Lifespan so Short?

 A Great Dane’s lifespan is relatively short compared to other dog breeds.
-This is because the breed suffers from many hereditary diseases which are less common in other smaller breeds.
+The breed suffers from many hereditary diseases that are less common in other smaller breeds.

-There are a number of other theories that try to explain why the life expectancy of a Great Dane is so short.
-Dog experts have the idea is that because Great Danes are so large, their organs grow at a rate that doesn’t match the pace of their body growth.
+There are a number of other theories that try to explain why a Great Dane’s life expectancy is so short.
+Dog experts believe that because Great Danes are so large, their organs grow at a rate that doesn’t match the pace of their body growth.
 As their organs grow, they can put too much pressure on their heart and other vital organs, causing them to fail sooner than later.

-In any case, this dog was bred as a hunting dog and so the focus was not on the Great Dane lifespan.
-Perhaps this original breeding has a connection with this shorter lifespan.
+In any case, this dog was bred as a hunting dog, so the focus was not on the Great Dane’s lifespan.
+Perhaps this original breeding is connected to this shorter lifespan.

 Another reason for this shorter lifespan is probably genetic; they have a genetic mutation that affects the cells involved in DNA repair and replication (Fox et al., 2008).
-This mutation has accumulated in the breed over time and it is not possible to change it without breeding out the trait in all dogs (Lorenz & Georgi, 2017).
+This mutation has accumulated in the breed over time, and it is impossible to change it without breeding the trait in all dogs (Lorenz & Georgi, 2017).

 What is the Life Expectancy of a Great Dane?